 The OpenStreetMap allows Furkot to keep all geographical coordinates in the WGS-84 system and avoid inaccuracies introduced by GCJ-02.

 Using GCJ-20 in China and WGS-84 outside it as Google Maps does results in the shift between coordinate systems at the Chinese border introducing a gap between roads on each side of the border crossings.
 Furkot doesn't have this problem but occasionally it may not be able to calculate a route between points on the opposite sides of the border and will display a No route available... warning.
 You can work around this issue.

 After independently verifying the border crossing location, add 2 stops: one at the road end on each side of the border.
 In the Plan drawer select the route segment between the newly added stops and change its Routing setting to travel off road.
 The Routing setting is an advanced feature: use the advanced use button under the Plan drawer filter to enable it.

 Points of interest

 Furkot relies on other websites to provide attractions and points of interests that can be added to the trip.
-No all websites use WGS-84 for places in China and not always consistently.
+Not all websites use WGS-84 for places in China and not always consistently.
 While we try to ensure that the places listed in Sleep , Eat and Find drawers are positioned correctly on the map, it is always a good practice especially in China, to verify their locations independently.
-Using satellite imagery to view the place neighborhood can serve as a quick check.

 The specification of the GPX format mandates use of the WGS-84 coordinate system and most GPS devices available in Western countries follow the specification.
 When using such devices importing and exporting GPX files should work without problems.